AlJubaiarDE/Walmart-Best-Offer-Prediction/README.md

-# Walmart Best Offer Prediction
+# Walmart Consumer Behaviour patterns
-#### Buy "This", Get "That" Free

 ![Screenshot](result.jpg)

 ## Overview
 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
-This project focused on the Association rules to predict the best rules for Buy one, get one free offer.
-This project tries to find the best offer that will attract the customers more.
+This project focused on the Association rules to predict the best rules for customer buying behaviour.
+This project tries to find the best deal that will attract the customers more.
 The data can be found on Kaggle, to be exact : https://archive.ics.uci.edu/ml/datasets/online+retail

 ## Motivation